serin0837/Learn-Go-LinkedinScrapper/note.md

 ## things to fix
-1. country whitespace replace to %20
+1. country whitespace replace to %20 ok
-2. in csv file make access to exact url //possible to access href file?
+2. in csv file make access to exact url //possible to access href file? ok
-3. subtitle to company
+3. subtitle to company ok